Simply put, the best astronomical site in Chile…

 Why Rio Hurtado Valley?

 We have traveled all over Chile to find the best site to host your telescope.
 We tested the skies of Atacama and the Elqui Valley, both enjoying a good reputation among astronomers.
 However, we have noticed that these places have become very touristy and that the authorities are not taking any special measures to limit increasing light pollution.
 Rio Hurtado valley remained protected.
 Far away from the big cities, but easily accessible, it offers the darkest skies and the best conditions we have found in Chile.
-If you still doubt, remember that we share the same sky as Cerro Tololo, Gemini South and the brand new LSST observatories…
+If you still doubt, remember that we share the same sky as Cerro Tololo, Gemini South and the brand new Vera C. Rubin (LSST) observatories…

 Site key benefits